 Want to be part of dynamic cultural change?
 You’ll love the alluring melange of Havana.
 Is a radical urban renaissance more your style?
 There’s nothing like the passion and newborn optimism of Medellìn.

-And if your idea of vacation means a tropical paradise with plenty of sun, sand, surf, and fruity cocktails, you’re going to love Nicaragua.
+And if your idea of vacation means a tropical paradise with plenty of sun, sand, and surf, you’re going to love Nicaragua.

 Get to know the local culture before you go.